Union, Progress and Democracy: Criticism

 Political scientist Ignacio Sánchez-Cuenca, professor of Sociology at the Complutense University of Madrid, accused UPyD of aiming to combat "Basque and Catalan nationalism with a good dose of Spanish nationalism".
 He criticized its commitment to an electoral law that "prevents peripheral nationalist parties from having a significant presence in the Spanish Parliament" because, in his mind, fighting against nationalism with institutional reforms would mean "sacrificing the most essential elements of our democracy".
 Sánchez-Cuenca concluded that "the ideology of UPyD seems clearly broken".

 Although UPyD claims to be a social liberal party that rejects any form of nationalism, the party has been branded as a Spanish nationalist one, as well as by Ignacio Sánchez-Cuenca, by the journalist Javier Ortiz, by some writers such as Mónica Dorange, José Ramón Montero and Ignacio Lago and Jean-Pierre Cabestan and Aleksandar Pavković and by the scholarly association European Consortium for Political Research.
-This may be due to UPyD's defence of positions associated with Spanish nationalism, like denying the existence of differentiated nations in the state by stating that "the Spanish nation is the only nation that exists in Spain", the recovery by law of place names in Spanish of provinces, cities, municipalities and geographic features in the autonomous communities with a co-official language, the amendment of the Spanish Constitution so that there isn't any distinction between nationalities and regions and Gibraltar's restitution to Spanish sovereignty.
+This may be due to UPyD's defence of positions associated with Spanish nationalism, like denying the existence of differentiated nations in the state by stating that "the Spanish nation is the only nation that exists in Spain", the recovery by law of place names in Spanish of provinces, cities, municipalities and geographic features in the autonomous communities with a co-official language, the amendment of the Spanish Constitution so that there is not any distinction between nationalities and regions and Gibraltar's restitution to Spanish sovereignty.

-Former president José Luis Rodríguez Zapatero criticized UPyD because, in his opinion, centralism has caused even more inequality than the current autonomic state and he pointed out that equality shouldn't be confused with uniformity.
+Former president José Luis Rodríguez Zapatero criticized UPyD because, in his opinion, centralism has caused even more inequality than the current autonomic state and he pointed out that equality should not be confused with uniformity.
 Rosa Díez replied that "neither centralism nor autonomy guarantees equality, which can only be ensured by redistributive laws".

 The PP's member Ignacio González, despite admitting his agreement on issues such as the anti-terrorist policy and territorial integrity, has placed UPyD on the far-left of the political spectrum.
 Gotzone Mora, who called to vote for the PP after belonging to the PSE-EE, said that UPyD's ideas are already defended by the PP and she accused UPyD of being the PSOE's submarine.